njscholfield/is1052-midterm/README.md

 # is1052-midterm

-This site was for a midterm project where we had to make a website for a fictional business.
+This site was my midterm project for my User-Centered Design class where we had to make a website for a fictional business.
 Since it was just a class project, not all the links are real.
 Also, not everything is responsive for different screen sizes (although most is) because that was not a requirement of the project and we were not allowed to use Bootstrap.

 #### Stuff I used:
 - [Google Fonts](https://fonts.google.com)